Varnius/StarlingDynamicShadows2D/README.md

 Starling deferred renderer sample project
 =========================================

 This is a sample project that uses my deferred renderer for Starling.
 Needs [this fork of Starling](https://github.com/Varnius/Starling-Framework) in order to work.
-Also requires both Flash Player/AIR 14+.
+Also requires Flash Player/AIR 14+.

 Deferred renderer currently supports: